-''' .name("zip_code") .className("net.sf.ehcache.search.TestAttributeExtractor")); cacheManager = new CacheManager(cacheManagerConfig); cacheManager.addCache(new Cache(cacheConfig)); Ehcache myCache = cacheManager.getEhcache("myCache"); // Now create the attributes and queries, then execute. '''
+''' searchable.addSearchAttribute(new SearchAttribute() .name("zip_code") .className("net.sf.ehcache.search.TestAttributeExtractor")); cacheManager = new CacheManager(cacheManagerConfig); cacheManager.addCache(new Cache(cacheConfig)); Ehcache myCache = cacheManager.getEhcache("myCache"); // Now create the attributes and queries, then execute. ... '''

-To learn more about the Search API, see the net.sf.ehcache.search\ packages in the Ehcache Javadoc.
+To learn more about the Search API, see the net.sf.ehcache.search packages in the Ehcache Javadoc.